ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

       14/07/09 16:56:55 INFO ipc.Client: Retrying connect to server: localhost/127.0.0.1:9000.
 Already tried 0 time(s); retry policy is RetryUpToMaximumCountWithFixedSleep(maxRetries=10, sleepTime=1 SECONDS)

-this means that the Hadoop cluster is not running and needs to be started.
+this means that the Hadoop cluster is not running and needs to be (re)started.

 Note that this Hadoop cluster installation is for tutorial purposes.
 If you have a multi-core machine and enough memory (say 16G-32G), then this cluster may be sufficient for extracting relatively large grammars.
 However, a proper installation will use several nodes and a different username for the Hadoop administrator.

+After running the installation script, if you still run into trouble while running the rule extraction commands, you may run the following commands as a last resort (note that this will delete all your HDFS data):

+    $HADOOP_ROOT/bin/stop-all.sh
+    rm -rf /tmp/hadoop*
+    $HADOOP_ROOT/bin/hadoop namenode -format
+	$HADOOP_ROOT/bin/start-all.sh

 \section rulextract_pipeline_overview Pipeline Overview